Miss Louisiana

 The Miss Louisiana competition is the pageant that selects the representative for the state of Louisiana in the Miss America pageant.
 Although no delegate from Louisiana has ever won the Miss America title, four have placed 1st runner-up.
 As of 2022, Louisiana is the lone member of the Confederacy during the Civil War which has not produced a Miss America.

 The pageant is held the last week of June at the W. L. Jack Howard Theatre, named for the late Mayor W. L. "Jack" Howard and located in downtown Monroe adjacent to the Civic Center.
 The 2018 pageant was the fifty-fifth to have been held in Monroe.

-Gracie Reichman of Colfax was crowned Miss Louisiana 2022 on June 18, 2022, at Jack Howard Theatre in Monroe.
-She competed for the title Miss America 2023 in December 2022, at Mohegan Sun in Uncasville, Connecticut where she won a Non-finalist Talent award.
+Gabrelle McLeod was crowned Miss Louisiana 2025 on June 21, 2025, at Jack Howard Theatre in Monroe.
+She will compete for the title of Miss America 2026.

 Results summary

 The following is a visual summary of the past results of Miss Louisiana titleholders at the national Miss America pageants/competitions.
 The year in parentheses indicates the year of the national competition during which a placement and/or award was garnered, not the year attached to the contestant's state title.